Mars Attacks!: Critical reception

 The film received mixed responses from critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 55% based on 89 reviews, with an average rating of 6.00/10.
-The website's critical consensus reads, "Tim Burton's alien invasion spoof faithfully recreates the wooden characters and schlocky story of cheesy '50s sci-fi and Ed Wood movies – perhaps a little too faithfully for audiences."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 57% based on 94 reviews.
+The website's critical consensus reads, "Tim Burton's Mars Attacks! faithfully recreates the wooden characters and schlocky story of cheesy '50s sci-fi and Ed Wood movies – perhaps a little too faithfully for audiences."
 On Metacritic, the film received a score of 52 based on 19 reviews, indicating "mixed or average reviews".

 Roger Ebert observed the homages to the 1950s science fiction B movies: "Ed Wood himself could have told us what's wrong with this movie: the makers felt superior to the material.
 To be funny, even schlock has to believe in itself.
 Look for Infra-Man (1975) or Invasion of the Bee Girls (1973) and you will find movies that lack stars and big budgets and fancy special effects but are funny and fun in a way that Burton's mega production never really understands."

 Kenneth Turan of the Los Angeles Times wrote that "Mars Attacks! is all 1990s cynicism and disbelief, mocking the conventions that Independence Day takes seriously.
 This all sounds clever enough but in truth, Mars Attacks! is not as much fun as it should be.
 Few of its numerous actors make a lasting impression and Burton's heart and soul is not in the humor".
 Desson Thomson from The Washington Post said "Mars Attacks! evokes plenty of sci-fi classics, from The Day the Earth Stood Still (1951) to Dr. Strangelove (1964), but it doesn't do much beyond that superficial exercise.
 Except for Burton's jolting sight gags (I may never recover from the vision of Sarah Jessica Parker's head grafted onto the body of a chihuahua), the comedy is half-developed, pedestrian material.
 And the climactic battle between Earthlings and Martians is dull and overextended."